 - Beware of health claims that are not verified by the FDA (for example, Sue claims that only organic water can hydrate).

-- Ensure that the studies cited were not conducted exclusively in animals.
+- Be wary of overstated claims if the studies cited were conducted exclusively in animals.

-- Ensure that the studies cited have been reproduced in other labs.
+- Watch out if the studies cited have not been reproduced in other labs.

 - Be skeptical of health claims that sound too good to be true, because they usually are.